spf13/viper/README.md

 If you want to support a config file, Viper requires a minimal configuration so it knows where to look for the config file.
 Viper supports yaml, toml and json files.
-Viper can search multiple paths, but currently a single viper only supports a single config file.
+Viper can search multiple paths, but currently a single viper only supports a single config file, unless cascading is enabled.

 	viper.SetConfigName("config") // name of config file (without extension) viper.AddConfigPath("/etc/appname/")   // path to look for the config file in viper.AddConfigPath("$HOME/.appname")  // call multiple times to add many search paths viper.ReadInConfig() // Find and read the config file

+#### Enabling Cascading

+By default Viper stops reading configuration once it encounters the first available configuration file.
+That means each configuration file must contain all configuration values you need.
+By enabling cascading you can create sparse configuration files.
+Configuration will cascade down in the order that files are added  by AddConfigPath.
+For more see viper_test's cascading tests.

+Consider:

+ * \etc\myapp\myapp.json
+ * (%GOPATH)\src\myapp\myapp.json

+You can check in a default myapp.json for development and only override certain kvps in production

+	viper.EnableCascading(true)

 ### Setting Overrides